 Managing Director, Portfolio Manager

 Active share is a measure of the percentage of stock holdings in a manager's portfolio that differs from the benchmark index.

 What I Should Know

 All investments involve risk, including loss of principal and there is no guarantee that investment objectives will be met.
 Investments may be made in small- and mid-cap companies, which involve a higher degree of risk and volatility than investments in large-cap companies.
 While most investments are in U.S. companies, investments may also be made in ADRs and other securities of non-U.S. companies in developed and emerging markets which involve risks in addition to those ordinarily associated with investing in domestic securities, including the potentially negative effects of currency fluctuation, political and economic developments, foreign taxation and differences in auditing and other financial standards.
 These risks are magnified in emerging markets.
 Limited investments also may be made in non-dividend paying stocks that are not expected to pay a dividend in the near future.
 The managers may sometimes hold significant portions of portfolio assets in cash equivalents while waiting for buying opportunities.
 Fixed income securities are subject to interest rate and credit risk, which is a possibility that the issuer of a security will be unable to make interest payments and repay the principal on its debt.
 As interest rates rise, the price of fixed income securities falls.
 Fixed income securities are subject to illiquidity risk, which is the risk that securities may be difficult to sell at certain prices when no market participants are willing to purchase the securities at such prices.
-Tapering of the Federal Reserve Board's quantitative easing program and a general rise in interest rates may lead to increased portfolio volatility.
+A general rise in interest rates may lead to increased portfolio volatility.